How Biden Chose Harris: Inside His Search for a Running Mate

 In some of the conversations, Biden left open an opportunity.
 Please consider joining me in another role in the administration, he said.

-Eggert reported from Lansing, Mich., and Ronayne from Sacramento, Calif.
-Associated Press writers Bill Barrow in Atlanta, Will Weissert in Wilmington, Del., and Laurie Kellman in Washington contributed to this report.
+Eggert reported from Lansing, Michigan, and Ronayne from Sacramento, California.
+Associated Press writers Bill Barrow in Atlanta, Will Weissert in Wilmington and Laurie Kellman in Washington contributed to this report.